Myc3lium/atomstatus/README.md

 ## TODO
 1. Add non blocking read from `popen` processes.
-2. Find source of weird `realloc` failure.
-This seems to be something to do with heap corruption, although I'm not sure exactly what.
+2. ~~Find source of weird `realloc` failure.
+This seems to be something to do with heap corruption, although I'm not sure exactly what.~~ This seems to rectified when the bandwidth script in my personal config is ~~not running~~ not producing certain output.
+Using the hardware wifi switch (or losing connection) causes the program to crash if said output is produced.
+Not a problem with the main program.
+3. ~~Find reason battery status is not updated.~~ Off by one error.
+Caused by `interval < (MAX_INTERVAL-1)` instead of `interval < MAX_INTERVAL` in main loop.